 Founded in 2011, Chatham Island Food Co brings heritage, resourcefulness, sustainability, and stand alone quality - delivering pristine, internationally renowned seafood, to New Zealand shores and beyond.

 Chatham Island Food Co is now offering island visitors a rare opportunity to glimpse its export operations in action.
-Each guided tour gives guests the chance to learn about Chatham Island Food Co’s story from founder and 7th generation islander Delwyn Tuanui, and includes: a behind the scenes look at the company's diverse local fishing and aquaculture facilities, including a viewing of their live Paua and Kina wells; lessons in processing and local seafood delicacies; in-house tasting; and of course, the opportunity to purchase some of the world’s most sought-after seafood!
+Each guided tour gives guests the chance to learn about Chatham Island Food Co’s story from founder and 7th generation islander Delwyn Tuanui, and includes: a behind the scenes look at the company's diverse processing facilities, including a viewing of their Paua and Kina livewells; lessons in processing and local seafood delicacies; and of course, the opportunity to purchase some of the world’s most sought-after seafood!

-Tours are available to pre-booked groups of visitors by contacting Delwyn Tuanui or Jackie Cash
+Tours are available to pre-booked groups of visitors by contacting our Accounts and Logistics Manager

 Phone: 03 3050 572